|Men's Hammer Throw||16||1205|

 Try to image a broken-down dirt road occupied by armed soldiers and military hardware.
-Then image 10-year-old boy weaving among armored personnel carriers and tanks.
-From summer 1992, he has been doing that three of four times a week, during 3 years.
+Then image a 10-year-old boy weaving among armoured personnel carriers and tanks.
+From summer 1992, he has been doing that three of four times a week, during three years.
 It was 10km from home to the stadium and then the same distance back after only 1.5 hours practice.
 Dilshod Nazarov’s way into athletics looked like that.

 “It was civil war time in Tajikistan,” Nazarov is remembering.
 “Public transport in Dushanbe didn’t work and I had to go to the training on foot.
-I always was much taller, stronger and looked older than my peers. but I still was a child and I was scared.
-I was young and full of energy, that is why 10km didn’t seem too long and difficult for me.
-But three years later, when I bought the bicycle, I felt the happiest boy on the Earth and my way to the training became much easier.”
+I always was much taller, stronger and looked older than my peers, but I still was a child and I was scared.
+I was young and full of energy that is why 10km did not seem too long and difficult for me.
+But three years later, when I bought the bicycle, I felt the happiest boy on Earth and my way to the training became much easier.”

 In 1996, Nazarov’s family suffered a loss.
-Dilshod’s, father who worked in the military academy, was killed in mountains nearest to Afghanistan during the enemy’s large-scale armed attack.
-For more than one year he was considered as missing in action.
-Later, local residents told Nazarov’s mother the heroic story about a Tajik platoon leader, who stayed on the front line till last minute of his life, covering the retreat of his soldiers, and saved their lives in such way… That was Dzhamalidin Nazarov…
+Dilshod’s, father who worked in the military academy, was killed in mountains near Afghanistan during the enemy’s large-scale armed attack.
+For more than one year, he was considered as missing in action.
+Later, local residents told Nazarov’s mother the heroic story of a Tajik platoon commander, who stayed on the front line till the last minute of his life, covering the retreat of his soldiers, and saved their lives in such way… That was Dzhamalidin Nazarov…

-At the end of the nineties, Nazarov did not have enough experience to prepare himself for major events.
+At the end of the nineties, Nazarov did not have enough experience to prepare alone for major events.
 That’s why, at the IAAF World Junior Championships 1998, (he was only 16 years old) Dilshod couldn’t go through the qualification, with a best attempt of 60.02.
-But already in December that year, he improved his personal best to 63.91 (7kg) and finished among the finalist at Asian Games in Bangkok.
+But already in December that year, he improved his personal best to 63.91 (7kg) and finished among the finalists at the Asian Games in Bangkok.

-Nazarov began the 2002 competition season with from another PB, 69.86m, in February and was sure he would overcome the 70m mark that year.
+Nazarov began the 2002 competition season with another PB, 69.86m, in February and was sure he would break the 70m mark that year.
 His physical conditions were really great, but technical faults didn’t allow results to improve.
 His performance at the Asian Games on 8 October became the biggest disappointment for Nazarov.
-He took only ninth place in Busan, with so modest 58.39m.
+He took only ninth place in Busan, with a very modest 58.39m.